-Filed under accountability, atrocities, Fascism, heritage, historical interpretation, landscape wondrous, law of armed conflict, life stories, LTTE, military strategy, nationalism, patriotism, pilgrimages, politIcal discourse, power politics, reconciliation, riots and pogroms, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, terrorism, the imaginary and the real, tolerance, truth as casualty of war, vengeance, world events & processes, zealotry, Zen at war
+Filed under accountability, atrocities, centre-periphery relations, communal relations, cultural transmission, education, Fascism, heritage, human rights, landscape wondrous, life stories, LTTE, military strategy, nationalism, patriotism, politIcal discourse, power politics, prabhakaran, Rajapaksa regime, refugees, security, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, Tamil migration, tamil refugees, Tamil Tiger fighters, the imaginary and the real, trauma, truth as casualty of war, unusual people, vengeance, war crimes, world events & processes